electricimp/AmazonDRS/README.md

 This method allows to authenticate the agent on the Amazon and get required security tokens.
 The method automatically sets the obtained tokens to be used for DRS API calls, so you do not need to call the [setRefreshToken()](#setrefreshtokenrefreshtoken) method.
 For more information, please read about [authentication](#authentication).

+You may call this method again only after the previous call has finished.
+The call is considered as finished only when the authentication flow described in the [authentication](#authentication) section is completed or an error occured.

 Either this method or [setRefreshToken()](#setrefreshtokenrefreshtoken) should be called and authentication should be done before making any DRS-related requests.

 **If you are going to use this method, please add** `#require "Rocky.class.nut:2.0.1"` **to the top of your agent code.**